Undergraduate Research Awards

 TRIUMF Summer Research Awards for Canadian Undergraduate Students

-TRIUMF is Canada's National Laboratory for Particle and Nuclear Physics, located on the campus of the University of British Columbia.
+TRIUMF is Canada's national laboratory for particle and nuclear physics and acclerator-based science.
+Our laboratory is owned and operated by a consortium of 19 universities and is located on the south campus of the University of British Columbia - one of TRIUMF's founding member universities.
 Our 500 MeV cyclotron and smaller isotope production cyclotrons support a diverse program of world class research in particle physics, nuclear physics and chemistry (including nuclear astrophysics), condensed matter and materials research, and life sciences.
 In addition, TRIUMF acts as an infrastructure lab for international collaborations in subatomic physics at European laboratories such as CERN and DESY, American laboratories such as Brookhaven, SLAC, and JLab, the Japanese laboratory KEK, and other laboratories around the world.

 TRIUMF has a policy to give Canadian undergraduate students the opportunity to experience the excitement of research at a national laboratory.
 In part to fulfill this policy, we sponsor up to 5 scholarships every year for one student from each of the 5 regions of Canada (Atlantic Provinces, Quebec, Ontario, Prairie Provinces, British Columbia)1 at TRIUMF.
-The present competition for the Summer 2015 awards (May to August 2015) has an application deadline of January 22, 2015.
+The present competition for the Summer 2016 awards (May to August 2016) has an application deadline of January 22, 2016.

 - Salaries will be in the range $1900 to $2700 per month, depending on work experience and the number of academic terms completed.

-- Airfare (Airfare not applicable for Greater Vancouver, Fraser River Valley, and Vancouver Island institutions.
-Ferry and car mileage paid for Vancouver Island institutions) return from the home institution will be paid by TRIUMF.
+- Airfare return from the home institution will be paid by TRIUMF.
+(Airfare not applicable for Greater Vancouver, Fraser River Valley, and Vancouver Island institutions.
+Ferry and car mileage paid for Vancouver Island institutions.)

 - Students will receive a $2000 scholarship on the satisfactory completion of a report on their research.

 - Weekly student seminars and lectures are given by leading scientists in their field.

 - Social activities are organized by the 40 undergraduates TRIUMF usually has on site each summer.